tremor-rs/tremor-www-docs/docs/tremor-query/functions/stats.md

 ### stats::hdr(int|float) -> record

-Uses a High Dynamic Range ( HDR ) Histogram to calculate all primitive statistics against the event values sin the current windowed operation.
+Uses a High Dynamic Range ( HDR ) Histogram to calculate all basic statistics against the event values sin the current windowed operation.
 The function additionally interpolates percentiles or quartiles based on a configuration specification passed in as an argument to the aggregater function.

 The HDR Histogram trades off memory utilisation for accuracy and is configured internally to limit accuracy to 2 significant decimal places.